egeny/fabuloos-website/documentation/api/renderer.md

 {% alert %}
 Depending on the way you compiled fabuloos, the renderer might not be exposed on `window`.
-So, you'll have to use the long notation: `Renderer.FabuloosFlashRenderer`
+So, you’ll have to use the long notation: `Renderer.FabuloosFlashRenderer`
 {% endalert %}